Glenrock Lagoon: History

 Glenrock Lagoon came into existence 6,000 years ago when the sea level stabilised after the last ice age.
-The Lagoon is a small body of water approx 900 m long and approx 100 m wide and covers an area of approx 8 ha.
+The lagoon is a small body of water approx 900 m long and approx 100 m wide and covers an area of approx 8 ha.
 This area does vary depending upon the water level.
 The water levels can vary as much as 2 m.

-While the early European pioneers named it "Glenrock" because of the rugged nature of the glen, the area of Glenrock Lagoon was originally called Pillapay-Kullaitaran, meaning "The Valley of the Palms", because Cabbage Palm was common to the area.
-The Awabakal people are said to be the aboriginal tribe who were found in this area.
-Archaeological evidence has been found to date a campsite at Swansea Heads, some miles to the south of Glenrock, at 7,800 years (Dept of Lands 1990).
+While the early European pioneers named it "Glenrock" because of the rugged nature of the glen, the area of Glenrock Lagoon was originally called Pillapay-Kullaitaran, meaning "The Valley of the Palms", because cabbage palm was common to the area.
+The Awabakal people are said to be the Aboriginal tribe who were found in this area.
+Archaeological evidence has been found to date a campsite at Swansea Heads, some miles to the south of Glenrock, at 7,800 years.
 The remains of a tool making site mark the location of communal gatherings at the lagoon.

-The first coal discovered in Australia must be given to the escaped convicts William and Mary Bryant on their journey to Timor.
+The first coal discovered in Australia was by the escaped convicts William and Mary Bryant on their journey to Timor.
 They were the first Europeans to set foot in the area, discovering coal near the entrance to Glenrock Lagoon on 30 March 1791.
-They named it Fortunate Creek because they found food there and friendly Aborigines.
-However, the news did not get back to Sydney and it was Lieut John Shortland R. N. who received credit for the discovery of coal in Newcastle on 9 September 1797.
+They named it Fortunate Creek because they found food there and friendly Aboriginal people.
+However, the news did not get back to Sydney and it was Lieutenant John Shortland who received credit for the discovery of coal in Newcastle on 9 September 1797.
 Even today, coal can still be found in the cliff face on the northern headland at the mouth of Glenrock Lagoon.